Canine Urolithiasis

 Canine Urolithiasis is a condition where stones form in a dog’s urinary tract.
 These stones can range in size from small grains to large, hard masses and can be composed of various minerals, including calcium oxalate, struvite, urate, cystine, and silicate.

-It’s important to note that prevention is key when it comes to canine urolithiasis.
+It’s important to note that prevention is key when it comes to urolithiasis.
 Regular veterinary check-ups are essential for early detection and treatment of any urinary tract issues.
-Feeding your dog a balanced diet with all the minerals and vitamins they need can help reduce the risk of stones forming.
+Feeding your dog a balanced diet with all the vitamins and minerals they need can help reduce their risk of stones forming.

 Symptoms of Canine Urolithiasis

-The most common symptom of canine urolithiasis is difficulty urinating.
+The most common symptom of urolithiasis is difficulty urinating.
 This can be accompanied by:

 Diagnosing Canine Urolithiasis